jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 A distribution scheme also needs to consider stability of query routing over time.
 A resolver can observve the absence of queries and infer things about the state of a client cache, which can reveal that queries were made to other resolvers.

+In effect, there are two goals in tension:

+* to split queries between as many different resolvers as possible; and

+* to reduce the spread of information about related queries across multiple resolvers.

 The need to limit replication of private information about queries eliminates simplistic distribution schemes, such as those discussed in {{bad-algorithms}}.
+The designs described in {{algorithms}} all attempt to balance these different goals using different properties from the context of a query ({{clientbased}}) or the query name itself ({{namebased}}).

 Note that there are also other possible goals, e.g., around discovery of DNS servers (see, e.g., {{I-D.schinazi-httpbis-doh-preference-hints}}).
 These goals are outside the scope of this memo, as it is only concerned with selection from a set of known servers.